Six Flags earnings take giant drop

 The Grand Prairie, Texas-based amusement park operator lost $11.2 million, or 13 cents a share, a sharp reversal from its $79.4 million profit a year ago.
 Revenue fell 3% year-over-year to $261 million as park admissions, spending on food and merchandise and sponsorships slipped.

-The numbers of visitors to its parks -- home to Kingda Ka, the world's tallest coaster, in New Jersey, and the iconic wooden Great American Scream Machine in Atlanta -- dropped 3% while revenue from sponsorships and lodging, dropped 1%.
+The numbers of visitors to its parks -- home to Kingda Ka, the world's tallest coaster, in New Jersey, and the iconic wooden Great American Scream Machine in Atlanta -- dropped 3% while revenue from sponsorships and lodging dropped 1%.

+CFO Marshall Barber announced plans to retire, effective Aug.
+31, 2020.
+He will remain in his current role until Feb.
+24, and help with his successor's transition into the role afterward.

 |Ticker